Duelfer-Solutions/sfdx-developer/_posts/2025-12-02-automate-recurring-tasks-with-salesforce-flow.markdown

 ![Stop Recurring Tasks Flow](/assets/img/posts/recurring-tasks-record-triggered-flow/stop-recurring-tasks-flow.png)

-If you get stuck or something’s not working, drop a comment or DM me.
+If you get stuck or something’s not working, drop a comment below.
 I’d love to help.

 And if you want more Salesforce flow tutorials, check out the following posts:
 - [How to Unlock a Record in a Salesforce Approval Process Using Flow]({% post_url 2025-06-02-businesshours-in-flows %})